XimeraProject/server/ximeraLatex/README.md

 * A directory for each individual activity, named the same as the activity (without the .tex suffix)

-* A master activity .tex file.
+* A master activity file, one that is similar to exampleActivityCollection.tex

 Staying up-to-date